Online Colleges in New York

 Overview of Higher Education in New York

 The state’s public schools are divided into two groups.
-The State University of New York (SUNY) system is the largest comprehensive university system in the US, with 64 campuses serving nearly 1.3 million students.
-The City University of New York (CUNY) system includes 24 campuses located within New York City’s five boroughs.
+The State University of New York (SUNY) system is the largest comprehensive university system in the US, with 64 campuses serving nearly 1.4 million students.
+The City University of New York (CUNY) system is the nation’s largest urban university system, serving over 500,000 students at 25 campuses within New York City’s five boroughs.
 Both systems are funded by the state, but the CUNY system receives additional funding from New York City.

 Higher education in New York is surprisingly affordable.
-According to Collegeboard.org, residents of the state will pay an average of $7710 per year to attend one of their 4-year institutions, while non-residents will pay about $19,420.
-Both are thousands of dollars below the national average.
+According to NCES, residents of the state will pay an average of $8,184 per year to attend one of their 4-year institutions, while non-residents will pay about $22,083.
+Both are well below the national average.

 About Online Colleges in New York

-Today, the SUNY system alone offers over 470 online degree programs!
+Today, the SUNY system alone offers more than 500 online degree programs!
 Through Open SUNY, online students have access to a personal concierge to provide one-on-one guidance through graduation, as well as a help desk and online tutoring.

-The CUNY School of Professional Studies (CUNY SPS) was ranked in the top 5% of US News and World Report’s 2018 Best Online Bachelor’s Degree Programs.
+The CUNY School of Professional Studies (CUNY SPS) was ranked among the of US News and World Report’s Best Online Bachelor’s Degree Programs.
 Smaller private institutions such as Marist College and Pace University also made the list because of their outstanding online bachelor’s programs.

 Scholarships and Financial Aid in New York